 - Garnishes- see notes below

 Combine all ingredients and pulse in a blender making sure the garlic is fully chopped and pulverized.
 Let sit in the refrigerator overnight before serving.
+This recipe will make one pitcher of mix, about 4 bloody marys/.

 Make a “Bloody Mary Bar” and pull out your favorite condiments so people can customize to their preferences, here are a few ideas: Lemon/Lime wedges- use these to wet the top of glasses and put out your favorite BBQ rub to rim the glasses with; Bacon- great as a swizzle stick; Shrimp; Sausage; Pickles; Pickled Okra; Celery, Cucumbers, Tomatoes (the small ones to put on skewers)